 If you plan on trading forex, you should get used to putting a stop-loss in with your buy orders.
 Many brokers will not allow you to execute an order without a stop loss.

 By law, trading options on a U.S.-based brokerage requires that you self-assert your level of trading expertise and net worth, among other financial information.
 Depending on the answers you give, that brokerage will assign you an options level.

-Brokerages may not check this information, but it doesn’t help you to lie.
-Higher options levels expose you to more trading tools but also bigger risk that you may not be prepared to take on.
+Brokerages may not check this information, but it doesn't help you to lie.
+Higher options levels expose you to more trading tools but also bigger risks that you may not be prepared to take on.